PPL Center

-PPL Center is an 8,500 seat capacity indoor sports arena in Allentown, Pennsylvania.
+The PPL Center is an 8,500-seat capacity indoor sports arena in Allentown, Pennsylvania.
 It opened on September 10, 2014.
 It is the home arena for the Lehigh Valley Phantoms of the American Hockey League, the primary development hockey team for the Philadelphia Flyers.
 The arena also hosts major concerts, sports, and entertainment events throughout the year.

 Overview

 The arena was part of a larger redevelopment project of the central business district of Allentown.
 The project encompasses a five-acre square block area in which several new structures are planned to be erected: Part of the arena site was previously developed in the 1980s as an office building called Corporate Plaza.
 On February 23, 1994, it collapsed into a sinkhole, due to limestone in the ground and the decision to not place the building on a concrete pad, but rather on spread footings; the plaza was imploded on March 19 of that year.
-Inside the arena is a new ground-floor studio that houses WFMZ-TV's news operation.
+Within the arena on the ground floor, WFMZ-TV maintains a studio that houses its news operation.

 Its naming rights are owned by the PPL Corporation, an Allentown-based company that paid an undisclosed sum over ten years for the naming rights.